tlkroll/tlkroll/README.md

 <h1>Hi, I'm Tom.</h1>
-<h2>These are some of the projects I have worked on while studying Computer Science at WGU</h2>
+<h2>These are some of the projects I have worked on while studying Computer Science at Western Governors University.</h2>

 <h2>Python Projects:</h2>